 Graphical modeling tools can force their users to make the model fit within a rigid framework bounded by the available menus and forms.
-The advantage of such a framework is that it tends to steer even a beginning modeler through the model-building process.
-The disadvantage is that currently available frameworks are rarely versatile enough to accurately model complicated systems.
+The advantage of such a rigid framework is that it tends to steer even a beginning modeler through the model-building process.
+The disadvantage is that the framework may not be versatile enough to accurately model complicated systems.
+For an excellent discussion of this point, see Banks and Gibson (1997).

 Additionally, large visual models can become very cumbersome to view, edit, and document.
 Large models can be comprised of many "screens" of icons, many of them with associated program code reachable only by going through multiple levels of menus.
-Editing-or even just browsing-these models forces the user to navigate through a labyrinth of icons, menus, click-buttons, data fields, and code segments.
+Editing-or even just browsing-these models forces the user to navigate through a labyrinth of icons, menus, clickbuttons, data fields, and code segments.